PetePete1984/godot-SpaceRace/README.md

 - The history screen
 - Starfield / Cosmos generation
 - Star System generation
-- Crude nearest-neighbor Star Lanes that don't even connect all star clusters (obviously WIP)
+- Crude nearest-neighbor Star Lanes that don't even connect all star clusters (obviously WIP), but all stars are reachable
-- Much of the Cosmos / Galaxy Screen
+- Much of the Cosmos / Galaxy Screen, although icons are missing
-- Many of the Gameplay Event notifications as well as advancing turns
+- Most of the Gameplay Event notifications
+- Advancing turns one by one, or until an event happens
-- Much of the Star System / Battle Screen
+- Much of the Star System / Battle Screen, including the distant starfield
 - Most of the Planet Screen
   - supports both viewing empty planets as well as colonized ones
   - supports building up your colony while respecting most limitations like planet square type, required research and population
 - Most of the Planet List Screen
-- Most of the Research Screen
+- Most of the Research Screen, although it fails in Android builds for some reason
 - Rudimentary AI (very WIP)
   - picks not entirely unreasonable construction projects
   - follows a generally useful research plan in the beginning (targets early space travel, then prefers high-value research like the megafacility, if available)